-5.15 A full or partial fill insulating material may be placed in the cavity between the outer leaf and an inner leaf of masonry subject to the following conditions:

-- a.
-The suitability of a wall for installing insulation into the cavity should be determined either by reference to the map in Diagram 12 and the associated Table 4 or following the calculation or assessment procedure in current British or CEN standards.
-When partial fill materials are to be used, the residual cavity should not be less than 50mm nominal; and - b.
-A rigid (board or batt) thermal insulating material built into the wall should be the subject of current certification from an appropriate body or a European Technical Approval and the work should be carried out in accordance with the requirements of that document; or

-- c.
-Other insulating materials inserted into the cavity after the wall has been constructed should have certification from an appropriate body and be installed in accordance with the appropriate installations code.
+- 5.15 A full or partial fill insulating material may be placed in the cavity between the outer leaf and an inner leaf of masonry subject to the following conditions: - (a) The suitability of a wall for installing insulation into the cavity should be determined either by reference to the map in Diagram 12 and the associated Table 4 or following the calculation or assessment procedure in current British or CEN standards.
+When partial fill materials are to be used, the residual cavity should not be less than 50mm nominal; and - (b) A rigid (board or batt) thermal insulating material built into the wall should be the subject of current certification from an appropriate body or a European Technical Approval and the work should be carried out in accordance with the requirements of that document; or - (c) Other insulating materials inserted into the cavity after the wall has been constructed should have certification from an appropriate body and be installed in accordance with the appropriate installations code.
 The suitability of the wall for filling is to be assessed before the work is carried out and the person undertaking the work should operate under an Approved Installer Scheme that includes an assessment of capability.
-Alternatively the insulating material should be the subject of current certification from an appropriate body or a European Technical Approval and the work should be carried out in accordance with the requirements of that document by operatives either directly employed by the holder of the document or employed by an installer approved to operate under the document; or - d.
-Urea-formaldehyde foam inserted into the cavity should be in accordance with BS 5617:1985109 and be installed in accordance with BS 5618:1985110.
-The suitability of the wall for foam filling is to be assessed before the work is carried out and the person undertaking the work should operate under an Approved Installer Scheme that includes an assessment of capability. - e.
-When the cavity of an existing house is being filled, special attention should be given to the condition of the external leaf of the wall, e.g. its state of repair and type of pointing.
-Guidance is given in BS 8208-1:1985111.
+Alternatively the insulating material should be the subject of current certification from an appropriate body or a European Technical Approval and the work should be carried out in accordance with the requirements of that document by operatives either directly employed by the holder of the document or employed by an installer approved to operate under the document; or - (d) Urea-formaldehyde foam inserted into the cavity should be in accordance with BS 5617:1985107 and be installed in accordance with BS 5618:1985108.
+The suitability of the wall for foam filling is to be assessed before the work is carried out and the person undertaking the work should operate under an Approved Installer Scheme that includes an assessment of capability. - (e) When the cavity of an existing house is being filled, special attention should be given to the condition of the external leaf of the wall, e.g. its state of repair and type of pointing.
+Guidance is given in BS 8208-1:1985109.
 Some materials that are used to fill existing cavity walls may have a low risk of moisture being carried over to the internal leaf of the wall.
 In cases where a third party assessment of such a cavity fill material contains a method of assessing the construction of the walls and exposure risk, the procedure set out below may be replaced by that method.

-- 107 BS 5628-3:2001 Code of practice for use of masonry.
-Materials and components, design and workmanship. - 108 BS 5628-3:2001 Code of practice for use of masonry.
-Materials and components, design and workmanship. - BS 5617:1985 Specification for urea-formaldehyde (UF) foam systems suitable for thermal insulation of cavity walls with masonry or concrete inner and outer leaves. - 110 BS 5618:1985 Code of practice for thermal insulation of cavity walls (with masonry or concrete inner and outer leaves) by filling with urea-formaldehyde (UF) foam systems. - 111 BS 8208-1:1985 Guide to assessment of suitability of external cavity walls for filling with thermal insulation.
+107 BS 5617:1985 Specification for urea-formaldehyde (UF) foam systems suitable for thermal insulation of cavity walls with masonry or concrete inner and outer leaves.

+BS 5618:1985 Code of practice for thermal insulation of cavity walls (with masonry or concrete inner and outer leaves) by filling with urea-formaldehyde (UF) foam systems.

+BS 8208-1:1985 Guide to assessment of suitability of external cavity walls for filling with thermal insulation.

+Diagram 11 Insulated external walls: examples

+(see paragraphs 5.10 and 5.13)